Sienna Guillory: Acting

-In 2007, she starred in the Spanish production El Corazón de la tierra, or The Heart of the Earth, and later in the year finished filming the horror/thriller Victims and the fantasy novel adaptation Inkheart.
+In 2007, she starred in the Spanish production The Heart of the Earth, and later in the year finished filming the horror/thriller Victims and the fantasy novel adaptation Inkheart.
 In Inkheart, she plays Resa, the wife of Brendan Fraser's character and the mother of Eliza Bennett's.
 Guillory acted alongside Helen Mirren, a friend of the Guillory family who was a role model when she first had aspirations towards acting.

 Guillory was to be a lead in the television series The Oaks, expected to begin airing in 2008.
 She joined Bahar Soomekh, Matt Lanter, Romy Rosemont, Jeremy Renner, Michael Rispoli and Shannon Lucio in the series, which follows the intertwining stories of three families—a young couple in 1968 who have lost a child, a family of four in 1998, and a pregnant couple in 2008—who are haunted by the same spirit in their house.
 The television series began filming on 5 November 2007 on location in Pasadena, California.
 Guillory will play Jessica, the 2008 couple's neighbour, a woman who has Asperger syndrome who went to school with the husband (and father-to-be) and shares a secret with him.

 In May 2010, Shock Till You Drop.com confirmed the return of Jill Valentine in the Resident Evil film franchise's fourth installment, Resident Evil: Afterlife, with Guillory reprising the role.
 On 31 May, Jovovich also confirmed that Guillory would return as Jill.
 Guillory reappears in the film in a mid-end credit scene.
 She returned to a starring role in the following film, Resident Evil: Retribution, as the main antagonist of the film.

 In 2015, she joined the main cast as scientist Natalie Yelburton in the new thriller series Fortitude, commissioned by Sky Atlantic and set in the fictional Arctic oil settlement of the same name.
 She returned to the role for the show's second series in 2016, and appeared in the third season in 2018.

 In January 2016 she also joined the cast of Sky One's new series, Stan Lee's Lucky Man, playing the character Eve.
 She subsequently returned for both the second and third seasons.

 In May 2018, she appeared as the only actor, yet playing multiple roles, in the music video for Liam Gallagher's "Paper Crown".
+In 2023, she starred as the lead villain and billionaire Hillary Driscoll in the film Meg 2: The Trench.

 Media

 In 2001, readers of Esquire UK voted Guillory "Britain's Most Eligible Woman" and featured her in a pictorial in the magazine.
 Guillory was photographed for the cover and shoot by photographer Jonathan Glynn Smith.
 In 2002, she was number 89 on Maxim's "Hot 100 List" of the "world's 100 most beautiful women", and in 2007 Guillory was voted number 54 at Askmen.com's Top 99 Countdown.

-Guillory has been quoted as disliking the Hollywood culture, saying she does not wish to be part of it:
+Guillory has been quoted as disliking the Hollywood culture, saying she does not wish to be part of it.